appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 #### Proposed Solution

 A new SDK helper method, called `setSession`, `setToken`, `setSecret`, or `setSessionSecret` to set the session token of future requests.
+Behind the scenes, this will set a new `X-Appwrite-Session` header.

 ```js
 import { Client, Account } from "appwrite";